navng0405/aasa/AASA_PROJECT_OVERVIEW.md

 4. **Scam & Fraud Shield** — paste a suspicious SMS / WhatsApp / voicemail-transcript and get a gentle, non-condescending explanation of warning signals (gift-card requests, OTP asks, urgent-money asks) plus a safe next step.
 5. **Trusted Circle** — one primary contact (default seeded as "Priya").
 Aasa offers to alert this person on MEDIUM-risk situations and emergency dialer + alert on HIGH-risk.
 6. **Mobility Shield** — a 10-second accelerometer-based walk check that produces a friendly "mobility confidence" score, *explicitly not a medical diagnosis*.
+7. **Morning Briefing (wearable-ready)** — read-only Health Connect snapshot (sleep, resting heart rate, steps) for the last 24 hours, turned into a gentle, elder-friendly summary.
+Works with any wearable that writes to Health Connect (Fitbit Air, Pixel Watch, Galaxy Watch).
+When no wearable is connected, a mandatory **"Demo data — no wearable connected"** pill is surfaced so we never fake real wearable data.
-7. **Local-first privacy** — all persistence is on-device Room.
+8. **Local-first privacy** — all persistence is on-device Room.
 The LLM runs **on the phone itself** via LiteRT-LM (Gemma 4 E2B int4, `gemma-4-E2B-it.litertlm`, ~2.4 GB).
 The Mac-side Ollama bridge is retained only as a developer fallback.
 No cloud LLM is ever called.

 ## 3. Hard rules / non-negotiables